samuelyu2002/ImVisible/README.md

 The 4032x3024 images will be available soon!

 ## Model
-We created our own model that can be accessed from the Model folder in this repo.
+We created our own pytorch model that can be accessed from the Model folder in this repo.
 The folder contains both the code and the weights after running the code with the dataset.

 This is the structure of our network:
 ![](Model/structure.png)